-- 2. All faculty - Teaching in the professional or main field of study (core) - Acting as thesis/capstone supervisors and/or members of examining committees, where appropriate, - Teaching non-core courses: - a) have, where relevant, professional credentials and related work experience - b) hold an academic credential at least one level (one column on the OQF) higher than that offered by the program - c) engage in a level of scholarship, research, or creative activity sufficient to ensure their currency in the field - d) are adequately trained for the delivery mode/s.
+- 2. All faculty - Teaching in the professional or main field of study (core) - Acting as thesis/capstone supervisors and/or members of examining committees, where appropriate, - Teaching non-core courses: - a) have, where relevant, professional credentials and related work experience - b) hold an academic credential at least one level (one column on the OQF) higher than that offered by the program - c) engage in a level of scholarship, research, or creative activity sufficient to ensure their currency in the field

 &lt;sup>16 The required minimum faculty and staff members will depend upon the method of delivery, enrolments, and the complexity and variety of specializations and other factors; however, a single faculty member, in the absence of a practicable hiring or succession plan, would normally be insufficient to meet this benchmark.
 It remains up to the External Expert Reviewers to determine if a given faculty complement arrangement is sufficient for the program in question.

-&lt;sup>17 For example, there are adequate resources and processes to acquaint faculty, students, and course designers with new software or systems as they are adopted for the delivery mode/s of the program.
+For example, there are adequate resources and processes to acquaint faculty, students, and course designers with new software or systems as they are adopted for the delivery mode/s of the program.